 Note: Only hosts and co-hosts can start a cloud recording.
 If you want a participant to start a recording, you can make them a co-host or use local recording.
 Recordings started by co-hosts will still appear in the host's recordings in the Zoom web portal.

-To record a meeting to the cloud:
+To record a meeting to the cloud manually (you can also start your cloud recording automatically):

-- Start a meeting as the host.
+- Start your instant or scheduled meeting as the host.

 - Click the Record button.